FirelyTeam/firely-docs-firely-net-sdk/parsing/xml-poco-deserialization.rst

     var xml = "<Patient xmlns=\"http://hl7.org/fhir\"> .. </Patient>";
     var xmlReader = XmlReader.Create(new StringReader(xml));
-    var deserializer = new FhirXmlPocoDeserializer(typeof(Patient).Assembly);
+    var deserializer = new FhirXmlPocoDeserializer(ModelInfo.ModelInspector);
     var patient = deserializer.Deserialize<Patient>(xml);

-You can see that the ``FhirXmlPocoDeserializer`` takes an ``Assembly`` as an argument, which is the assembly where the SDK's POCO classes can be found and which will be used to create the resource encountered in the xml input text.
+You can see that the ``FhirXmlPocoDeserializer`` takes an takes a ``ModelInspector`` as an argument, which is the metadata about where the SDK's POCO classes can be found and which will be used to create the resource encountered in the xml input text.
+If you are working with one specific version of FHIR (i.e. you are using a NuGet assembly for R4), there will be an overload that does not require the ``ModelInspector`` argument, and it will default to the version of FHIR you have included in your project.

 Finding errors while deserializing
 ----------------------------------